eugene100hickey/coursera-getting-cleaning-data/CodeBook.md

 `-(mean|std)\\(`

 This regular expression selects 66 features from the original data set.
-Combined with subject identifiers and activity labels, this makes up the 68 variables of the processed raw data set.
+Combined with subject identifiers `subject` and activity labels `label`, this makes up the 68 variables of the processed raw data set.

 The training and test subsets of the original dataset were combined to produce final raw dataset.

 ### Tidy data set

 Tidy data set contains the average of all feature standard deviation and mean values of the raw dataset.
 Original variable names were modified in the follonwing way:

  1. Replaced `-mean` with `Mean`
  2. Replaced `-std` with `Std`